Pediatric-Specific Screening and Prevention Post HCT

 In addition to screening recommendations for all HCT recipients, pediatric patients have special considerations for the nervous system, endocrine system and oral health.

-View Post-HCT Care Guidelines (PDF).
+View Long-Term Care Guidelines (PDF).

 Children exposed to TBI are also at risk for developmental delays.
 Evaluation for cognitive developmental milestones should be performed at least annually in pediatric patients.